MicrosoftDocs/learn/learn-pr/bicep/deploy-resources-different-scopes/includes/5-deploy-multiple-scopes.md

 ::: zone-end

-Even though the deployment targets the *ProjectTeddybear* resource group, the networking resources will be deployed to the *ToyNetworking* resource group.
+Even though the deployment targets the *ProjectTeddybear* resource group, the virtual network resources will be deployed to the *ToyNetworking* resource group.
+The network interface will be deployed to the *ProjectTeddybear* resource group.

 You can even deploy a resource group in another subscription by including the subscription ID in the `resourceGroup` scope: